jwhite0413/plotly/README.md

 Dataset was provided as a jsonfile and d3 was used make calls to the data.

-Unfortunately was not able to get gauge chart to run
+Attempted the advanced challenge to run a gauge chart but was not able to get the chart to load on the page.